slathwal/diabetes_canada_project/README.md

-NOte: This file is being edited.
+Note: This file is being edited.

 # Diabetes Prediction using Canadian Community Health Survey Data

 This project explores and builds a predictive model for identifying individuals at risk for diabetes, using data from the [**Canadian Community Health Survey (CCHS) Public Use Microdata File (PUMF)**](https://www150.statcan.gc.ca/n1/en/catalogue/82M0013X) for the years 2019-2020.
 The survey is broad and contains more than 600 questions on a variety of topics such as geographical location, demographics, general health, general mental health, education, chronic conditions (including diabetes), lifestyle factors such as fruit and vegetable consumption, smoking, alcohol use, drug use, physical activity, sedentary behaviours, sexual behaviours etc., engagement with healthcare system, screening test, involvement with community, socio-demographic characteristics such as country of birth, immigration status etc., health insurance, food security, household income and many more.

-The main goal of this project is to understand the following:

-** Can a general community health survey data be used to extract useful information abut factors associated with a chronic condition such as diabetes? **

 - The project includes exploratory analysis to identify the best methods for data pre-processing, and implements machine learning methods such as Logistic Regression, SupportVectorClassifier and LightGBM to predict the presence of diabetes in a survey respondent, and to identify the most important features asssociated with the prediction.